supercool/supercool.github.io/_posts/2015-06-08-making-craft-sing-with-varnish-and-nginx.md

 In my final load test I could get 2k concurrent users on the test page over period of 5 minutes without the server falling over.
 Not bad for a single 2GB instance!
 Before all of this, even with Craft caching I could only get 200.

-To get some of these numbers I used [Flood](https://flood.io) for load testing and a combination of [Webpagetest](http://www.webpagetest.org/) and Chrome dev tools for page load times.
+To get some of these numbers I used [Flood](https://flood.io) for load testing, [Webpagetest](http://www.webpagetest.org/) for checking my general performance optimizations and Chrome dev tools for page load times.
+It should be noted that my internet connection is pretty good and I have only done basic averaging with the numbers.

-### CacheMuncher
+### CacheMunchrr
 Yes - that’s what I called the plugin I’ve written to handle the purging and warming side of things.
 You will be able to download it just as soon as I’ve done the following:

 - Allow admins to turn off Varnish purging so that just the warming function is left active